Sparsity Detection

 Core Function

-The main interface is the get_jac_prototype function, which take the a Network object as an argument and returns a sparse boolean matrix containing the sparsity pattern.
+The main interface is the get_jac_prototype function, which takes a Network object as an argument and returns a sparse boolean matrix containing the sparsity pattern.

 set_jac_prototype!(nw; kwargs_for_get_jac_prototype...)